-Dan McConnell joined The North West Company in 2002 in the role of Manager, Real Estate and Store Development.
-He advanced to the position of Director in April 2004, promoted to Vice-President of Real Estate & Store Development in September 2008.
-He then became Executive Vice-President, Chief Development Officer in 2014 and in 2018 became President, International Retail relocating to Boca Raton before returning to Winnipeg in July 2021 as President and Chief Executive Officer.
-Dan has a Master's Degree in Business Administration from the University of Wales and many years' experience in retail development.
+Mr. McConnell is the President & Chief Executive Officer at The North West Company.
+He has been with The North West Company for over 20 years, joining in 2002 in the role of Manager, Real Estate and Store Development and quickly advancing to hold multiple management positions over the years including Executive Vice-President and Chief Development Officer.
+He became the President of the International Retail division in 2018 and relocated to Boca Raton with his family.
+He returned to Winnipeg in August 2021 to take on the role of President and Chief Executive Officer.
+Mr. McConnell was born in Winnipeg, Manitoba.
+He received his Bachelor of Arts from the University of Winnipeg and has a Master's Degree in Business Administration from the University of Wales and many years' experience in retail development.